-Originally, the Effie Deans was supposed to take the regiment all the way to their new post, however, the Missouri River was low that year, and the 600 men were forced to march a distance of over 270 miles.
-The trip was extremely arduous, as the regiment lacked tents to protect themselves from pelting rain and hail, and initially had no wagons to carry what meager supplies they had been issued.
-They arrived at Fort Rice on October 17th.
-They made the journey from New York with surprisingly few desertions, surviving on salt pork, hardtack, coffee and whatever water they could find.
+Initially, the Effie Deans were supposed to take the regiment to their new post; however, the Missouri River was low that year, and the 600 men were forced to march a distance of over 270 miles.
+The trip was extremely arduous, as the regiment lacked tents to protect themselves from pelting rain and hail and initially had no wagons to carry what meager supplies they had been issued.
+They arrived at Fort Rice on October 17.
+They made the journey from New York with surprisingly few desertions, surviving on salt pork, hardtack, coffee, and whatever water they could find.
 Many of the soldiers suffered from chronic diarrhea and scurvy by the end of their march.

 Life at Fort Rice proved to be a challenge, as the post had not been fully completed and its buildings being made of cottonwood, a very inferior material.
 Colonel Dimon was inexperienced in dealing with Native Americans.

 Though the situation remained tense, life at Fort Rice improved in small ways.
-In November the men raised $1,000 to buy their colonel a sword, silk sash, silver inlaid revolver, and field glasses.
+In November, the men raised $1,000 to buy their colonel a sword, silk sash, silver inlaid revolver, and field glasses.
 When these gifts were presented, the Colonel was “hardly able to speak.”
 The soldiers published a weekly newspaper entitled The Frontier Scout, which served to partially dispel the remoteness of their post.
-A homelike atmosphere was created by 21-year-old Elizabeth Cardwell, the wife of Private Patrick Cardwell, who accompanied the regiment all the way up the Missouri River and shared the soldiers’ hardships on the march.
-She was held in the highest esteem by the men, and became the “mother figure” of the Regiment.
-Fort Rice was not a good assignment, however, and many died of disease or violence during the winter of 1865.
+A homelike atmosphere was created by 21-year-old Elizabeth Cardwell, the wife of Private Patrick Cardwell.
+She accompanied the regiment up the Missouri River and shared the soldiers’ hardships on the march.
+She was held in the highest esteem by the men and became the “mother figure” of the Regiment.
+However, Fort Rice was not a good assignment, and many died of disease or violence during the winter of 1865.

-The Galvanized soldiers turned from the task of fighting a war to divide the United States, and joined a cause which endeavored to expand and strengthen the nation.
+The Galvanized soldiers turned from fighting a war to divide the United States and joined a cause that endeavored to expand and strengthen the nation.
 Their unusual story is one of the least known and most ironic tales of the American West.